 Membership organisations have a duty to protect their most valuable resource: their members.
-And this means not only finding and recruiting members for their groups, but also ensuring they provide a high quality service with clear benefits to ensure retention of the members they already have.
+And this means not only finding and recruiting members for their groups, but also ensuring they provide a high-quality service with clear benefits to ensure retention of the members they already have.

 Here are our top 10 tips for membership management to ensure you get the renewals you need for your organisation to flourish.

-1. Value is always top priority
+1. Value is always the top priority

-Without a doubt, value is now a far bigger driver than cost for any member considering a subscription to your organisation.
+Without a doubt, value is now a far bigger driver than the cost for any member considering a subscription to your organisation.
 Although you will need to keep your costs in line with the marketplace, the critical element that will ensure you recruit and retain the members you need will lie in the value of the service you provide.

 This means giving your members the very best you can provide in terms of advice, support and industry information, all of which will ensure they feel proud to be a member and to be loyal to your organisation.
 By using a membership management support service such as SBMembership, you can even offer CPD and qualifications to members through their easy to use management software solution.